 Plus, the Galaxy Chromebook 2 pumps out a ton of volume for such a small laptop.
 Admittedly, we weren't as happy with the vertical travel in its keyboard, which creates a typing experience you may have to adapt to — unless you're coming from a MacBook from 2016 to 2019.
 But college students will find a lot of value in a Chromebook that looks this good — its Fiesta Red color option will stand out in your lecture halls — and works this well.
 Plus, at $549 (Celeron) or $699 (Core i3), you're getting a lot for a fair price.

 Read our full Samsung Galaxy Chromebook 2 review.

 If you're going off to college to learn about making movies or master other visual media, you'll want to turn to the new M1-powered MacBook Pro.
-Its display is better than the Air's and its battery lasts longer as well.
+Its display is better than the Air's and its battery lasts longer as well -- it ran for 16 hours and 25 minutes in our battery test, which is absolutely epic.
 And once your favorite applications update to support Apple silicon, you'll wonder what took Apple so long to ditch Intel.

 And just like with the new Air, the MacBook Pro comes with the new Magic Keyboard, as Apple finally ditched the shallow and unreliable Butterfly keyboards.
 This combination of endurance and performance, mixed with a display that's great for seeing your creations come to life makes for one of the best college laptops for Apple users, provided their budget allows for it.